 Family therapy is a form of psychotherapy engineered for the family unit as a whole.
 It’s often used to identify and treat unhealthy family dynamics and aspects of familial relationships and leads to improved communication and healthier conflict resolution.

 IPT is a form of psychotherapy based on the idea that personal relationships are often the root of psychological problems.
 IPT focuses on helping patients improve those relationships by addressing the dynamics of the relationship.

-Adolescent Group Therapy involves one or more therapists working with a group of teens.
+Adolescent group therapy involves one or more therapists working with a group of adolescents or teens.
 Groups are designed to target specific problems such as anxiety, depression, or grief.

 Research shows that group therapy can be very effective for adolescents.
 During group therapy, adolescents can communicate in ways that normalize their feelings and experiences.
 Group settings allow them to learn about themselves and the impact their behavior has on others.
 Another benefit is that adolescents receive feedback from peers, which they value and prefer over adult feedback at this age.

-Dialectical Behavioral Therapy (DBT) is used to treat older adolescents with suicidal thoughts, self-harm behaviors including bulimia, substance use or binge-eating, bipolar disorder or PTSD.
-DBT can be provided in both group and individual settings.
+DBT is used to treat older adolescents with suicidal thoughts, bipolar disorder, PTSD as well as self-harming behaviors including bulimia, substance use or binge-eating.
+This form of therapy can be provided in both group and individual settings.
 DBT helps patients take responsibility for their problems and learn how to deal with conflict or intense negative emotions using four key elements: